 To disable Firewall protection, you can run the below command:

 Watch the video demo of UFW Firewall Setup

-Watch the video of setting up the UFW Firewall on connections for Nginx HTTPS and SSH connection.
+Watch the video of setting up the UFW Firewall on connections for Nginx HTTPS and SSH connections.

 What’s next in the #CloudServer series?

-You’ve learned how to set up the UFW Firewall, next we are going add some additional Nginx security snippet.
-This will even make the server security stronger and avoid being hacked by injecting cross scripts.
+You’ve learned how to set up the UFW Firewall; next, we will add some additional Nginx security snippets.
+It will make the server security stronger and prevent hackers from injecting cross scripts.